Skip to content

 Is It Hard to Get Into Northeast Iowa Community College?
 Acceptance Rate & Requirements

 Based in Calmar, Iowa, Northeast Iowa Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 50%.
+The graduation rate is roughly 50%.

 Can I Afford It?